 4. Order your CV sections to highlight your strengths

-This step is crucial to draw the hiring manager’s attention to the most job-relevant information and make a powerful impression.
+This step is crucial to draw the hiring manager’s attention to your most job-relevant information and make a powerful impression.

-For example, if you’re a student with limited work experience, most of your strengths will lie in your coursework and soft skills.
-Here’s a smart CV section order to follow for students that will highlight your strengths and draw attention away from your lack of experience:
+For example, if you’re a student with limited or no work experience, most of your strengths will lie in your coursework and soft skills.
+Here’s a smart CV section order to follow that will highlight your strengths and draw attention away from your lack of experience: